soar

 The soar module installs & integrates the soar package manager as an alternative to Homebrew / Linuxbrew.

-soar is a package manager, which manages the installation of portable & static binaries.
+soar is a package manager, which manages the installation of portable & static binaries & applications.

-PkgForge’s bincache, pkgforge-cargo & pkgforge-go repos are used by default for the binaries.
+PkgForge’s soarpkgs repo is used by default for the packages.

 Compared to Homebrew / Linuxbrew: